recyclable · reusable · rewarding · minneapolis

 what counts toward your rewards

-that's the simple rule. dirty containers, damaged containers, or containers from other brands don't earn coins — but we'll still take them and put them in curbside #5 recycling for you. we'd rather they get recycled than thrown away because they didn't meet the bar.
+that's the whole rule. dirty, damaged, or other-brand containers don't earn coins — but we'll still take them and put them in our curbside #5 stream for you. better to recycle them than throw them out just because they didn't make the cut.

-clean PP #5 tandoco containers · earns full coins
+clean #5 plastic tandoco containers · earns full coins

 rinsed but slightly stained · still passes inspection